LostBeard/SpawnDev.BlazorJS/README.md

 ### Supported .Net Versions
 - Blazor WebAssembly .Net 6, 7, and 8
-- - Tested VS Template: Blazor WebAssembly Standalone App
+  - Tested VS Template: Blazor WebAssembly Standalone App
 - Blazor United .Net 8 (in WebAssembly project only)
-- - Tested VS Template: Blazor Web App (Interactive WebAssembly mode without prerendering)
+  - Tested VS Template: Blazor Web App (Interactive WebAssembly mode without prerendering)

 ### Features:
 - Supports all web browser [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API)
-- - If we missed anything, open an issue and it will be updated ASAP.
+  - If we missed anything, open an issue and it will be updated ASAP.
 - Supports all web browser Javascript data types
-- - Over 350 strongly typed [JSObject](#jsobjects) wrappers ([listed here](https://blazorjs.spawndev.com/JSObjectTypeInfo)) included in BlazorJS including DOM, Crypto, WebGL, WebRTC, Atomics, TypedArrays, and Promises allow direct interaction with Javascript
+  - Over 350 strongly typed [JSObject](#jsobjects) wrappers ([listed here](https://blazorjs.spawndev.com/JSObjectTypeInfo)) included in BlazorJS including DOM, Crypto, WebGL, WebRTC, Atomics, TypedArrays, and Promises allow direct interaction with Javascript
 - Use Javascript libraries in Blazor without writing any Javascript code
 - BlazorJSRuntime wraps the default JSRuntime adding additional functionality
 - Create new Javascript objects directly from Blazor
 - Get and set Javascript object properties as well as access methods
 - Easily pass .Net methods to Javascript using JSEventCallback, Callback.Create or Callback.CreateOne methods
 - Easily wrap your Javascript objects for direct manipulation from Blazor (No javascript required!)
-- - Create a class that inherits from [JSObject](#jsobject-base-class) and define the methods, properties, events, and constructors.
+  - Create a class that inherits from [JSObject](#jsobject-base-class) and define the methods, properties, events, and constructors.
 - Supports [Promise](#promise), [Union](#union) method parameters, and passing [undefined](#undefined) to Javascript
 - Supports Tuple, ValueTuple serialization to and from a Javascript Array
+- Supports [null conditional](#null_conditional) in JS interop calls

 # Issues and Feature requests
 I'm here to help.
 If you find a bug or missing properties, methods, or Javascript objects please submit an issue [here](https://github.com/LostBeard/SpawnDev.BlazorJS/issues) on GitHub.
 I will help as soon as possible.